 Serving up a vegan BLT is just the start of a fantastic meal.
 Here's how to elevate it with some irresistible serving suggestions:

-- Fries: Regular air-fryer fries, sweet potato fries, or zucchini fries complement the savory flavors of the BLT perfectly.
+- Fries: Delicious Air-Fryer Fries or sweet potato fries complement the savory flavors of the BLT perfectly.
 Add a sprinkle of sea salt and a dash of paprika for an extra flavor kick.

-- Guacamole: Whip up a simple guacamole.
+- Guacamole: Whip up a easy guacamole.
 It's perfect for dipping those fries or adding a creamy layer to your BLT instead of the avocado.

-- Soup on the Side: A classic tomato soup or a creamy butternut squash soup pairs wonderfully, offering a cozy and comforting meal combo.
+- Soup on the Side: A classic Vegan Creamy Tomato Soup or a creamy Butternut Squash Carrot Soup pairs wonderfully, offering a cozy and comforting meal combo.

-- Salad: A light orzo salad or couscous salad is a great side dish for any sandwich.
+- Salad: A light Vegan Orzo Pasta Salad With Sunflower Seed Pesto or Vegan Pearl Couscous Salad is a great side dish for any sandwich.

-- Zucchini Fries: Try zucchini fries for a twist on the classic side.
+- Zucchini Fries: Try Baked Vegan Panko-Crusted Zucchini Fries for a twist on the classic side.

 Make Ahead!
 This sandwich is great for work or school lunches.
 For other vegan lunch box ideas, check out 20+ Vegan Lunch Box Ideas.